ripudamank2/Static-Timing-Analysis-in-Brief/README.md

 2. Static : No time involved in input files or output files.

     a. its will done on larger circuts like ASIC/SOC/FPGA.

+##### Dynamic Timing Analysis

+ Advantages:

+ 1. It can check asynchronous interfaces.
+ 2. It can be accurate through SPICE simulation.
+ 3. No need to specify false, multi-cycle path etc.

+Disadvantages